NLnetLabs/unbound-manual/source/manpages/unbound.conf.rst

 backend: *<backend name>*
     Specify the backend database name.
-    The default database is the in-memory backend named "testframe", which, as the name suggests, is not of any practical use.
+    The default database is the in-memory backend named ``testframe``, which, as the name suggests, is not of any practical use.
-    Depending on the build-time configuration, "redis" backend may also be used as described above.
+    Depending on the build-time configuration, ``redis`` backend may also be used as described above.

 .. _unbound.conf.cachedb.secret-seed:

-secret-seed: *<"secret string">*
+secret-seed: *"<secret string>"*
     Specify a seed to calculate a hash value from query information.
     This value will be used as the key of the corresponding answer for the backend database and can be customized if the hash should not be